- Hot-dip galvanized

 - 6" wide folded

-- Fits into existing lambing jugs with 2 metal pins (not included).
+- Fits into existing lambing pens with 2 connecting pins (not included)

 - Galvanized should not rust (unless left in wet manure.)

 - Folds down to 6" wide for easy storage.

 - Place in corner of pen.